GENI-NSF/geni-tools/README-omni.txt

 tips, see the Omni Wiki: http://trac.gpolab.bbn.com/gcf/wiki/Omni

 == Release Notes ==
+New in v2.2.1:
+ - omni-configure: Added support for automatic configuration of omni for portal credentials. (ticket #252)

 New in v2.2:
  - If an aggregate does not speak the requested Ad RSpec version and the user is just using the default and the aggregate either speaks